wolfalders/wolfalders.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an archaeologist researching the historical archaeology and deep history of eastern Africa and the Indian Ocean.
+I research the historical archaeology and deep history of eastern Africa and the Indian Ocean.

 My work traces the impacts of globalization, statecraft, and colonialism on landscapes, environments, and societies from the medieval period to the 19th century.
 I also address how small, mobile non-elite groups like fishers, farmers, hunters, merchants and pastoralists adapted to and shaped these processes.
 While my fieldwork is primarily based on the Swahili Coast of Kenya and Tanzania, my projects aim at comparative understandings of the early modern world in global perspective.